Central place theory: K = 3 marketing principle

 According to the marketing principle K = 3, the market area of a higher-order place (node) occupies one-third of the market area of each of the consecutive lower size place (node) that lies on its neighbour; the lower size nodes (6 in numbers and second larger circles) are located at the corner of a largest hexagon around low value the high-order settlement.
 Each high-order settlement gets one-third of each satellite settlement (which are 6 in total), thus K = 1 + 6 × 1/3 = 3.

-However, in this K = 3 marketing network the distance traveled is minimized.
+However, in this K = 3 marketing network the distance traveled is minimised.